AppliedLogicSystems/ALSProlog/docs/docs/guide/9-Freeze,-Exceptions,-Events,-Interrupts,-Signals.md

 decompiler should ever backtrack, the procedure for Head will backtrack, going on to the next clause, which will be treated in the same way.
 The only tricky thing is the stopping of the decompiler.
 The two clauses given above will decompile the entire computation, including the code which called the decompiler.
-The best method is to have a goal which the decompiler recognizes as being an ‘end of clause flag’.
+The best method is to have a goal which the decompiler recognizes as being an 'end of clause flag'.
 However, having a special goal which would always stop the decompiler would mean that the decompiler would not be able to decompile itself.
-So some way must be found to make only the particular call to this ‘distinguished’ goal be the one at which the decompiler will stop.
+So some way must be found to make only the particular call to this 'distinguished' goal be the one at which the decompiler will stop.
 The clauses above can be changed to the following to achieve this goal:
 ```
-‘$int’(s(ForReal,Goals,Final),$endSource(Variable)
+'$int'(s(ForReal,Goals,Final),$endSource(Variable)
     :- ForReal == Variable,!.

-‘$int’(s(ForReal,Goals,Final),Goal)
+'$int'(s(ForReal,Goals,Final),Goal)
     :- setPrologInterrupt(s(ForReal, [Goal|Goals],Final)),
        forcePrologInterrupt.

-‘$source’(Head,Body)
+'$source'(Head,Body)
     :- setPrologInterrupt(s(ForReal,[],Body)),
        callWithDelayedInterrupt(Head),
-       ‘$endSource’(ForReal).
+       '$endSource'(ForReal).
 ```
 Here, $source/2 has a variable ForReal in its environment.
 This is carried through the interrupts inside the term in Magic.
 If the interrupted goal is ever
 $endSource(ForReal), the decompiler stops.
-Note that $endSource(ForReal) will be caught when $source/2 is called, since all subgoals are then being caught, and it’s argument will come from the environment of
+Note that $endSource(ForReal) will be caught when $source/2 is called, since all subgoals are then being caught, and it's argument will come from the environment of
 $source/2.
 Otherwise, the interrupted goal is added to the growing list of subgoals, and the computation continues.
 If $source/2 is called by $source/2, there will be a new environment and the first $endSource/1 encountered will be caught and stored, but not the second one.
 The complete code for the decompiler